rajeshpleti/SITHARAMA/Elysium search index .md

 * Matches the entire word or phrase exactly
 * Single Quoted search query will fetch must faster results
-* Wildcard searches do not work in single quoted searches
+* Wildcards are NOT supported in single quoted searches (Wildcards are also not supported in double quoted searches)
 * Speed reduces from top to bottom
+* Single Quoted Searches employed as Elysium-added feature to Kibana

 ![searcspeedhierarchy](searcspeed.PNG)